phalpern/WG21-halpern/vector-execution-models.md

     statements or expressions are within it; no portion of a scalar region on one lane is interleaved with any code on another lane.

-An implicit scalar region surrounds each call to a non-vector-enabled function within a vectorized loop.
+In the lockstep model, an implicit scalar region must surround each call to a non-vector-enabled function within a vectorized loop.
 (The as-if rule applies; if the compiler can prove that a non-vector function can be vectorized without changing the observable behavior, it is free to do so.)
+In the wavefront and explicit-barrier models, this implicit scalar region is not necessary but might be desirable for making programs easier to reason about.

 Barriers
 ========